Why Sky F1’s Martin Brundle is set to conduct Qatar GP grid walk

 Brundle is contracted to work 16 of the 24 F1 races for Sky per season and, with the veteran broadcaster missing Vegas, he is set to return for the final two races in Qatar and Abu Dhabi.

-Brundle could be interviewing the likes of David Beckham, Steven Gerrard and Novak Djokovic, who are all expected to be present at the Lusail International Circuit this weekend.
-That being said, Brundle does not always conduct a grid walk even if he is working on-site.
+Brundle could be interviewing the likes of David Beckham, Steven Gerrard, Rio Ferdinand and Novak Djokovic, who are all expected to be present at the Lusail International Circuit on Sunday.

 Lando Norris can claim his maiden championship on Sunday if he finishes the sprint race and grand prix with two or more points than his rivals Oscar Piastri and Max Verstappen.